TheDataStation/solo/README.md

 Online stage

-   A user asks a question and it will return top 5 tables that most likely answers the question.
+   A user asks a question and the system returns top 5 tables that most likely answers the question.

 To try the system, follow the following steps,